Primerica Canada Reviews

 Remember she is going to pay these premiums over 20 years so let’s take a look at the overall difference:

 OUCH!
-I am just going to leave this here, as I think the number speak for itself.
+I am just going to leave this here, as I think the number speaks for itself.
 Just think of the things you could do with this sort of cash.
 This is EXACTLY the reason you need to consult an independent life insurance agent before you sign on the dotted line.

 So let's take a look at another scenario....